“No creed can justify violence“

 Burkina Faso is a country largely unknown to many Europeans and Americans.
 How would you describe the country generally?

 I have to say that Burkina Faso is a country whose people are very peaceable, hard-working and very welcoming.
-Although at the same time it is a country of West Africa struggling against enormous challenges – poverty, lack of water and lack of infrastructure among the most visible ones.
+Although at the same time it is a West African country struggling against enormous challenges – poverty, lack of water and lack of infrastructure among the most visible ones.
 Looking at the UN statistics, it is one of the poorest countries in the world with an extremely low index of human development, which translates into low life expectancy and a low level of formal schooling.

-I would say that, rather than radicalisation, what is actually taking place is a slow process of Arabisation (which is a general tendency) among the younger generation.
+I would say that, rather than radicalization, what is actually taking place is a slow process of Arabisation (which is a general tendency) among the younger generation.
 There are many opportunities offered by the countries of the Arabian Peninsula, above all to poor countries like Burkina, notably in the form of study or working scholarships.
 In a country in which approx. 60% of the population is Muslim, the influence of the Islamic countries is considerable.
 There are NGOs here from Qatar, Kuwait and other countries of the region which aim, as I have heard, to advance social development, but which together with their social help are exporting their own ideology and their own interpretation of the Koran.
 They are prepared to bore wells, build mosques and help the poor, but they focus their aid exclusively on Muslims.
 In the western part of Burkina there are more Christians, but in the North they are no more than around 1% of the population – although very much present in the field of healthcare and education, thanks to the various religious congregations which are working here, providing a service – for the whole of society, moreover – and not merely for the Christians.

 In 2014 and 2015 the political and social life of Burkina Faso was marked by profound political turmoil.
 There were great tensions, following the overthrow of President Blaise Compaoré, who had ruled the country for 27 years and leading up to the election of the new President Kaboré.
 Has the situation in the country finally stabilised?